The Best Gig Apps: Explore Top Platforms by Skill Set

 Task and odd-job apps

-Another type of gig app is for tasks and odd jobs.
+Another popular category of gig apps focuses on tasks and odd jobs.
 Many of these tasks and assignments are in-person, but you may find some virtual options.
-Users on these apps need help with issues like assembling furniture, moving, dog walking, and pet sitting.
-If you're handy and good at fixing things or putting them together, you can offer your services.
-Work when you have free time and choose the different types of projects you want to take on.
+Users on these gig apps need help with tasks such as furniture assembly, moving, dog walking, and pet sitting.
+If you're skilled at fixing or assembling items, you can offer your services.
+Work on demand when you have free time and choose the different types of projects you want to take on.

 These platforms let you choose an hourly rate or a fixed price for different services.
 You can set your availability and let clients book time slots that work for you.
-The platform you choose may depend on what's available in your city.
+The work app you choose may depend on what's available in your city.

 TaskRabbit

-Taskers on TaskRabbit can choose to offer services in over 50 categories, including contactless tasks.
+Taskers on TaskRabbit can choose from a wide range of categories, including contactless tasks.
 All you have to do is create your profile, select your skill, and set your hourly rate.

 Thumbtack